OwensAkpede/XJSX/README.md

 - `if`, `else-if`, `else`, and `end` – create conditional statements like those in JavaScript
 - `fetch`, `then`, `catch`, and `end` – access and manipulate data using the Fetch API
 - `for-each` and `end` – loop through elements as in JavaScript's forEach() method
+- `on` and `end` - Bind event listeners to the XJSX document
 - `use-template` – easily import and use HTML templates
+- `console-log` - Output messages to the console for debugging and troubleshooting purposes
 - `parse-json` – quickly parse JSON data
 - `print` – render dynamic content to the page
+- `eval` - Evaluate a string of code at runtime and execute it within the current XJSX script
+- `data` - Rerender the XJSX document in response to a specified event

 Additional keywords coming soon include:

-- `event-listener` – create event listeners similar to addEventListener()
-- `console-log` – log messages to the console
+- `animate` – This feature will allow you to incorporate transition animations between rendering points

 To use these keywords in your XJSX-enabled HTML, simply incorporate them using the pattern shown below:
 ```